This glorious Braided Challah Bread from Baking with Julia brought back childhood memories of my first bites of this delightful, dense and chewy loaf!

 My mom would treat us to pastries and bread from some of the lovely bakeries in this picturesque ski town.
 She’d bring home sugary palmiers and our first braided challah bread.

-As I grew older, I volunteered to walk down the hill from Lift One condominiums to the Paradise Bakery to buy the freshly baked loaves.
+As I grew older, I volunteered to walk down the hill from Lift One condominiums to the Paradise Bakery to buy the freshly baked loaves of challah bread.
 It was as a newlywed when I started baking my own.
-There was a bit of controversy over whether this is a true challah on the Tuesdays with Dorie boards.
+There was a bit of controversy over whether this is true challah on the Tuesdays with Dorie boards.

-With the addition of butter, it’s not considered parve, but more of a brioche than a challah.
+With the addition of butter, this challah recipe not considered parve, so more of a brioche than challah.
 But whatever it’s labeled, it’s a winner.
-I made challah pretzels with half my dough, and those disappeared even faster than the loaf.
-Whole Wheat Challah is wonderful, too!
+Parve or pareve is a Yiddish term that means the dish does not contain meat nor dairy.

 - Start with a 3-stranded braid.
 There are some fun 6+ stranded loaves, but they’re for the more advanced bread baker.

 - Practice with some defrosted frozen bread dough.
-The results will be tasty, but you’re not going through both the making of the dough and learning how to plait.
+The results won’t be quite as tasty, but you’re not going through both the making of the dough and learning how to plait.

 - Start with forming 3 evenly sized ropes of dough.
 Roll them on a very lightly floured work surface, but do not stretch.
 The lengths and diameters should be the same.